 Identifying potential correlations of these factors with their buying pattern would enable our clients to target potential customers with more relevant marketing messages and customized offers.

 Building the Data Lake using Big Data Technology

-The above stated benefits can be addressed by crunching historical data and performing advanced predictive analytics on top of it.
-With different forms of data coming in from multiple channels across the organization, having a single location which can hold all the data is desirable.
+The above-stated benefits can be addressed by crunching historical data and performing advanced predictive analytics on top of it.
+With different forms of data coming in from multiple channels across the organization, having a single location that can hold all the data is desirable.

 This calls for a Data Lake implementation that can be had as a foundation for running the analytics program.
 After reviewing several potential vendors who could implement a Data Lake, InfoTrellis was chosen based on a successful proof of concept delivered by InfoTrellis.

 A managed Data Lake was built using Big Data Technology centered on Hadoop, which can hold multi-channel data of various formats.
 This Data Lake supports the ongoing scheduled and ad-hoc analytics by different teams across various functions of the client.
 It will also serve as the foundation for all analytic and reporting activities in the future.
 Our team assisted the Marketing IT team of the client with the design and ingestion of a huge volume of customer and marketing data into the Data Lake.

 Over the course of the project, InfoTrellis ingested data from over 40 different data sources, bringing in over 100TB of data into the Data Lake.
 Data Sources were either near-real-time or scheduled batch.
 The ‘near-real-time’ data had to be handled “as soon as possible” but without a strict latency requirement.

 Data Lake Architecture